toastyboost/react-collapser/README.md

 npm i react-collapser
 ```

+## Props

+`alwaysOpen` - accordion have opened items, if boolean - if number - opened count of
+`animated` - is default animations working

 ## Features

--[x] Rollup compile
+- [x] Styling

+Style component exactly how you need.
+With 💅styled-components or predefined CSS classes, which repeats DOM structure and states.

--[x] Bem class states duplicating, but no preserve class becouse its unneccessary -[x] No useless parameters like id or index -[x] SSR friendly
+- [x] No useless parameters like id or index
+- [x] SSR friendly
--[x] Gracefuly degradeted logic - if you dont want to customize - use props - if not - style yourself
+- [x] Gracefuly degradeted logic - if you dont want to customize - use props - if not - style yourself
--[x] Zero dependencies
+- [x] Zero dependencies

-## Props

-Always open - accordion have opened items, if boolean - if number - opened count of
-Animated

 ## Development